Regional Cattle Auction Reports...

 Bluegrass Stockyards South - Stanford KY

-Compared to last Thursday: Feeder and yearling steers steady on a limited comparison, Feeder heifers steady yearling heifers 700-800 lbs were 5.00-8.00 higher, Good demand for feeder and yearling classes.
-Slaughter cows and bulls steady on a limited comparison, Good demand for slaughter classes.
+Compared to last Thursday: Feeder and yearling steers and heifers steady to 5.00 higher, Good demand for feeder and yearling classes.
+Slaughter cows 2.00-4.00 higher, Slaughter bulls steady, Good demand for slaughter classes.

 Paris Stockyards - Paris KY